 Object pool tracks the objects used in the code whenever there’s a request for a new object to reduce the object creation overhead.

 12. List the differences between Static, Public, and Void

-Static – It’s a keyword which declares the Main method as the global one and can be called without creating a new instance of the class.
+Static – It’s a keyword that declares the Main method as the global one and can be called without creating a new instance of the class.

-Public – It’s an access modifier keyword which tells the compiler that anyone can access the Main method.
+Public – It’s an access modifier keyword that tells the compiler that anyone can access the Main method.

-Void – It’s a type modifier keyword which states that the Main method doesn’t return any value.
+Void – It’s a type modifier keyword that states that the Main method doesn’t return any value.

 13. Name three ways to pass parameters to a method in C#

 These are the three ways to pass parameters to a C# method: Value Parameters, Reference Parameters, and Out Parameters.